-QB Derek Carr earning a passer rating of at least 100.0 for the 31st time in his career and for the seventh time in the last 10 games.
-The Raiders are 21-9 when Carr surpasses the 100-point barrier.
-His 30 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
+QB Derek Carr earning a passer rating of at least 100.0 for the 32nd time in his career and for the eighth time in the last 11 games.
+The Raiders are 21-10 when Carr surpasses the 100-point barrier.
+His 31 games with a passer rating of at least 100.0 ranks first in franchise history through a player's first six seasons and is second-most overall in club annals.
+His 32nd game with a passer rating over 100.0 would place Carr in a tie with Ken Stabler for most such games in franchise history.